Newo201/study-tracker-client/README.md

     - useAsync ✓
     - useFetch ✓
     - useAxios ✓
-    - useUpdateDashboard
+    - useUpdateDashboard ✓
         - Look into making parallel requests with axios ✓
-- Change position of elements on dashboard without causing data to re-render
+- Change position of elements on dashboard without causing data to re-render ✓
     - Probably have to make the API calls at the dashboard level
-    - Could at this into the useUpdateDashboard hook
+    - Could at this into the useUpdateDashboard hook ✓
 - Style out the dashboard page
-- Add in a date picker section
+- Add in a date picker section ✓
+- Connect Date Picker to updating dashboard